pomnabo/pomnabo.github.io/Javascript_Practice/Bingo-Board-Crafter/README.md

 I later realized that I think it would be helpful to nest this all inside a if/then alert, so to ensure that users fill in each spot.
 I also realized that I need to make sure there are a minimum of enough prompts provided based on the gride size selection.
 Lastly, I need to apply a character limit to the prompts somehow.

+After getting the board working smoothly, I decided to add an additional input field so users could customize the text inside the center free square.
+I also made the field disappear when users opt "No" for the free space.

+(NOTE: if you refresh the page while the free space toggle is set to "No," the free space input field will still appear.
+After some troubleshooting, I found it's an issue with the styling of the checkbox.
+I don't think I will bother fixing this anytime soon)

 Result:
-Once the button gets push, I will have the board generate in a popup overlay.
+Once the button gets push, the board generate in a popup overlay.

 ------------------------------
 Coding Challenges: